A Mechanical Ventilation Mastery Workshop for Resource Limited Emergency Departments

 Maximum class size depends on the number of available ventilators

-*Fees for classes held outside the continental US may be different
+*Fees for classes that require multiple days, or are held outside the continental US may be different.